JenV-1848843/MTO_maze/README.md

 libcamera-hello
 ```

+> [!CAUTION]
+> This program expects the camera to be attached to the ribbon connector with index 1.

+> [!CAUTION]
+> You **MUST** attach the camera module to the ribbon connector before booting the RPI.
+If you did not, you must reboot the RPI.
+Otherwise the camera module will not be detected by the RPI.

 **OpenCV not found during CMake**

 The CMakeLists.txt looks for OpenCV at `~/opencv/build`.
 If you installed to a different path, update this line in `CMakeLists.txt`:
 ```cmake
 set(OpenCV_DIR ~/opencv/build)
 ```
+If problems persist, try using an absolute path to the OpenCV build folder instead of a relative one.

 **Servo channels not responding**